Locations:

 What is exercise-induced asthma?

-Exercise-induced asthma, or exercise-induced bronchoconstriction (EIB), happens when airways get smaller during exercise.
-Asthma triggered by sports or exercising can make it hard for you to breathe.
+Exercise-induced asthma happens when your airways get smaller during exercise, making it hard for you to breathe.
 You may have asthma symptoms like coughing, wheezing and shortness of breath during or after physical activity.

-Asthma symptoms appear when the airways constrict (become narrower) during exercise.
-Symptoms are worse when the air is cold and dry, or when pollution levels and pollen counts are high.
+Symptoms can be worse when the air is cold and dry, or when pollution levels and pollen counts are high.
+Exercise-induced asthma is also called exercise-induced bronchoconstriction (EIB) or sports-induced asthma.

 Advertisement